romaricdrigon/EasyGallery/README.txt

 ****** How it works? ******

 You just copy this app's files on a server with Php enabled.
-In /photos/ folder, you can put files & sub-folders.
+In a subfolder called /photos/, you can put files & sub-folders.
 It'll list all pictures files as a gallery powered by Galleria, and sub-folders with thumbnails.